Connect with others who understand.

 Talk With Others Who Understand

 Do you have more questions about bispecific T-cell engagers for relapsed/refractory multiple myeloma?
 Would you consider trying a newly approved treatment for your RRMM?
-Share your thoughts in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 References